JuliaTagBot/DatasToolbox/README.md

 ## DataHandler

 The main functionality currently available in `DatasToolbox` is supplied with the  `DataHandler` type.
-This type is designed for converting dataframes into usable machine learning data in the form of input, target pairs `X, y`.
+This type is designed for converting dataframes into usable machine learning data in the form of input, target pairs $X, y$.
 The design philosophy is that hyper-parameter tuning and testing should be done completely separately.

 <a id='DataHandler-Example-1'></a>